 Generally speaking, feedback that does not help learning is the opposite of feedback that is helpful.

 Praise doesn’t help learning very much.
 It might feel good, but unless the individual also receives specific information about what to continue doing, praise is easy to ignore and often is.
-Praise also doesn’t help build intrinsic motivation, which people need if they are going to be responsible for their own learning.
+Also, praise doesn’t help build intrinsic motivation, which people need if they are going to be responsible for their own learning.

-A performance rating or evaluation does not help learning.
+A rating or grade does not help learning.
 There are two reasons:

-- It’s not supposed to help learning.
-It’s an evaluation.
-You’ve already done the learning.
+- You’ve already done the learning.
 This tells you how well you did.
-(For those not afraid of a bit of research jargon, look up formative and summative feedback on Google.)
+(This is the difference between formative and summative feedback.)

-- When people receive a rating or some other evaluation, their focus is not learning, it’s on the rating.
-Usually, it’s on how they feel.
-Happy, if it was a good evaluation.
-Puzzled, defensive, maybe angry if it wasn’t a good evaluation
+- When people receive a rating or some other evaluation, their focus is on the rating, not learning, and how they feel about it.
+Happy, if it was positive.
+Puzzled, defensive, maybe angry if it wasn’t.

 Some feedback helps people learn.
 But not all feedback does that.